Paddling like a pro

 How to stand up on your paddle board

-- Find a spot to paddle that is calm and flat – preferably a bay, lake or pond.
+- Find a spot to paddle that has flat and calm water – preferably a bay, lake or pond — and definitely nowhere with waves.

 - Place your board in the water (preferably a sand bottom to start off) so the fin is free from hitting the bottom.

-- Start out on your knees and take a few strokes on each side of your board with your paddle.
+- Start out in a kneeling position on your knees and take a few strokes on each side of your board with your paddle.

 - Slowly, stand up with one foot at a time with your feet placed shoulder width apart above your board’s center grip handle with your toes pointing towards the nose of your board.

-- Keep a slight bend in your knees and have your core centered over your board as you continue to paddle.
+- Keep a slight bend in your knees and have your core and weight centered over your board as you continue to paddle.

 How to properly hold and use your paddle